 According to the 2018 LGBTQ+ Youth Report, published by HRC foundation and the University of Connecticut, LGBTQ+ youth experience oppressive levels of stress, anxiety, depression and overwhelmingly feel unsafe in their school environment.
 Nine out of ten young people report having been harassed at school because of their sexual orientation.
 In addition to harassment, many LGBTQ+ students experience family and peer rejection, bullying, and isolation.
 Studies have shown that compared to their heterosexual peers, LGBTQ+ youth report much higher rates of depression, anxiety, alcohol and drug use, and lower self-esteem.
+According to the 2019 Trevor Project’s inaugural National Survey on LGBTQ Youth Mental Health, more than half of transgender and non-binary youth have seriously considered suicide.
 Transgender and gender-expansive youth face additional serious challenges in schools.
 They may not feel safe using restroom facilities that match their gender identity and they may not feel safe asking peers or teachers to use their correct pronoun.

 LGBTQ+ students of color face compounded stress as they experience racism in addition to their sexual orientation or gender identity.
 LGBTQ+ students who are not native English speakers face compounded stress as well.